joshi-bharat/deep_underwater_localization/README.md

 ```shell script
 python train.py
 ```
-Refer to [args.py](args.py) to make changes to parameters.
+The hyper-parameters and the corresponding annotations can be found in [args.py](args.py).
 For future work, projections of 3D Aqua center are also appended at the end.
 Change nV to 9 in [args.py](args.py) if you want to use center of object as keypoint for training.